northstowekarate/northstowekarate.github.io/training/what-to-expect/index.md

 ---
 # What to expect during a lesson

 Although each lesson will differ, training consists of 3 key elements - kihon, kumite and kata.
+We build up your confidence gradually.
+We're a non-contact club, and you won't be expected to fight until you've learnt the basics, and even then it's under controlled conditions with known attacks and blocks until you're very experienced.
+Injuries are rare - please speak to the instructor if you have any concerns.
+There is an element of risk to all sports and exercise, including martial arts - please see our [assumption of risk document](/policies/risk/) for details.

-We also emphasise the importance of respect and humility in all of our lessons.
+We strongly emphasise the importance of respect and humility in all of our lessons.

 ## Respect and Rules